 - What to do, where to go, and who to contact in case.

-- How to get a hold of program leaders and other key local contacts.
+- How to get a hold of faculty leaders and other key local contacts.

 - Distribute emergency contact cards to all students.

 - Ask students to make you aware of their personal medical/ health considerations, so that you can facilitate appropriate care as needed.

 - Remind students that they are responsible for ALL medical expenses in country and they are required to purchase travel health insurance (usually provided by the Program Provider).